 Here is a short video on how a digital twin is working:

-Although not yet widespread, 5G connectivity is planned to be largely implemented during 2020.
+Although not yet widespread, 5G connectivity is planned to be largely implemented in the next years.
 This large-scale implementation of 5G networks will give a real lift to the capabilities of the Internet of Things.
 5G improves internet connection lag time and increases signal range between devices.
 All of this will allow for increased flexibility and efficiency in factories.

 Cobots are robots that collaborate among themselves or with human operators and they have become a trend in the manufacturing industry.
 It’s being anticipated that their use in factories will increase to ease the tasks of their human co-workers by taking on repetitive duties or the most hazardous ones to improve safety.